merdikim/touchline-bot/README.md

 - **Odds-aware commentary** — implied probabilities and pre-match odds movement, as context and banter.
 Never as advice.
 - **Verifiable scores** — ask `@touchline verify the score` and it returns a real Merkle proof, not a promise.

 No wallets.
 No betting.
-No payments, staking, wagering, or payouts.
+No staking, wagering, or payouts.
 Touchline is a social layer: points, bragging rights, and provable scorelines.

 ## Why this needs TxLINE